cyborgve/angular-material-tailwindcss/README.md

 - Husky 8.0.3
 - Commit Lint CLI 17.4.0
 - Prettier 2.8.3
+- JSON-Server 0.17.1
+- Concurrently 7.6.0
+- Faker-JS 7.6.0

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Development server with JSON-Server backend and faker data

+Run `npn run dev:json` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files, for a backend json-server.
+Navigate to `http://localhost:4200/api`.
+The application will automatically reload if you change any of the source files

 ## Code scaffolding